larryhumphreys/hacking_apis/README.md

 # hacking_apis
-repo to Hacking APIs book and labs
+repo for Hacking APIs book and labs